Masked ringtail possum

 The masked ringtail possum (Pseudochirulus larvatus) is a marsupial possum of the family Pseudocheiridae.
-It is found in northeastern New Guinea in the Star Mountains. the eastern Central Cordillera, the Huon Peninsula and the northern coast ranges.
+It inhabits tropical and subtropical forests in Indonesia and Papua New Guinea.
 Masked ringtails are arboreal residents of various forest ecosystems.
-They are sexually dimorphic and locally common.
 This species is sometimes classified as a subpopulation of P. forbesi; however, it has a separate range.

+Taxonomy

+The masked ringtail possum was initially was described in 1911 as Phalanger larvatus.

+Morphology

+The coloration of the type specimen was described as below: